nevans/d_heap/README.md

     push + pop (rb_heap):   1845488.7 i/s - 4.80x  slower

-At higher values of N, a heaps logarithmic growth leads to only a little slowdown of `DHeap#push`, while insert's linear growth causes it to run noticably slower and slower.
+At higher values of N, a heaps logarithmic growth leads to only a little slowdown of `#push`, while insert's linear growth causes it to run noticably slower and slower.
 But because `#pop` is `O(1)` for a sorted array and `O(d log n / log d)` for a heap, scenarios involving both `#push` and `#pop` remain relatively close, and bsearch + insert still runs faster than a pure ruby heap, even up to queues with 10k items.
 But as queue size increases beyond than that, the linear time compexity to keep a sorted array dominates.

     == push + pop (rb_heap)
     queue size =    10000:    736618.2 i/s